IoTReady/iotready.github.io/blog/automate-flashing-and-create-devices-aws-iot-bodh.md

 image: images/bodh_working.png
 layout: post
 ---

-# Automating your firmware upload, device-cloud configuration and monitoring for the IoT world

 ### Designing a 'smart' product should also include the vision of fast firmware uploading, configuring device with the cloud securely and automation to meet demands and keep important data pouring seamlessly into the cloud.
 Here's how you can do it.<br>
 <br>